SahilPanhotra/MakerkitDocs/mdDocs/kits/stripe_one_time_payments_stripe_webhooks_payments_35.md

 The Analytics system is implemented in the `@kit/analytics` package, and is abstracted to allow for easy integration with various analytics services, and not lock you into a specific provider.

 The implementations are made possible using Makerkit Plugins, which means you can install them using the normal plugins system.

-By default, Makerkit provides three analytics providers: Google Analytics, Umami, and PostHog.
+By default, Makerkit provides three analytics providers:
+1. Google Analytics
+2. Umami
+3. PostHog

+These are provided as plugins.

 However, should you prefer different providers than the ones provided by default, you can easily create your own custom analytics provider.